Overview of Good Corporate Governance Policies and Practices

 4.1) Disclosure of Information

-4.1.1) Disclosure of information is one of the important CG principle
+4.1.1) Disclosure of information is one of the important CG principles

 4.1.2) Personal Data Protection Policy